Working to better outdoor recreation and wildlife dynamics through education, outreach, science and policy.

 While more research is needed, especially locally, activities including motorized vehicle use, mountain biking, backcountry skiing and more have been associated with negative impacts on wolverines, elk, grizzly bears, bighorn sheep, marbled murrelet, mountain caribou and other species, as well as sensitive watersheds, meadows, grasslands and other habitats.

 In many areas, impacts are not dependent on a particular use, but are the result of significant increases in the overall volume of year-round human activity.
+No single trail or recreational experience can be held responsible for declines in wildlife populations–but yet collectively, our trail systems and recreation uses are undeniably impactful.
 Many of our region’s wild areas and public lands are also important for First Foods, hunting, fishing and gathering, and other traditional uses by Indigenous peoples.
 Widespread year-round recreation can have an outsized adverse impact on these culturally important activities and Tribal treaty rights, as well as the experiences of other public land users invested in wildlife conservation.

 By identifying areas and activities in Washington that may disturb sensitive wildlife, WREC works with recreation groups to educate the public on their potential impacts on wild critters, as well as provide guidance on how and where to minimize harmful impacts.
 We’ll also continue to engage on recreation-related proposals that may negatively affect wildlife and their habitat, such as expanded access for electric-powered bicycles, in addition to advocating for policies that promote sustainable recreation and prevent the overuse of our public lands.